caspermohit/Secure-Notes-App/DEPLOYMENT.md

 5. **Deploy**
    - Click "Create Web Service"
-   - Render will automatically build and deploy your application
+   - Render will automatically build and deploy your application using the configuration in `render.yml`

 ## How it Works

-1. **Build Process**:
+1. **Build Process** (defined in render.yml):
    - Installs PHP dependencies via Composer
    - Installs Node.js dependencies for the React frontend
    - Builds the React app